Biodiesel in the United States: Production

 Imperium Renewables in Washington has the largest biodiesel production facility in the US, capable of making 100 e6USgal/a.

 In 2006, Fuel Bio Opened the largest biodiesel manufacturing plant on the east coast of the United States in Elizabeth, New Jersey.
 Fuel Bio's operation is capable of producing a name plate capacity of 50 e6USgal/a of biodiesel.

 In 2008, ASTM published new Biodiesel Blend Specifications.

 In 2019, HollyFrontier announced plans to build a biodiesel plant in Artesia, NM.
-The facility is planned to have a capacity of 125 million gallons per year.
+The facility was completed in 2022, and began production that same year.
+It has a capacity of 125 million gallons per year.

 Commercialization

 In 2005, U.S. entertainer Willie Nelson was selling B20 Biodiesel in four states under the name BioWillie.
 By late 2005 it was available at 13 gas stations and truck stops (mainly in Texas).
 Most purchasers were truck drivers.
 It was also used to fuel the buses and trucks for Mr. Nelson's tours as well as his personal automobiles.

 On October 16, 2006, the city of Kalamazoo, Michigan announced an agreement with local Western Michigan University's biodiesel R & D program to use the biodiesel research to build a 100 e3USgal/a production system at the city wastewater treatment plant, and convert the city bus system to run entirely off of the fuel.
 Its use of "trap grease" from the waste tanks of restaurants around the city may be the first of its kind in the US.